CMSCure logo

 3. Key Features

-• Colors: color(name) - Dynamic theme and branding colors
+• Colors: cure.observe('color:name', callback) - Dynamic theme and branding colors

 4. Multi-Language Support